Assyrians

 - Community Involvement In Practices

-- Community involvement is key in cultural and environmental practices, with collective efforts to preserve heritage and promote sustainability.
+- Community involvement is key in maintaining cultural and environmental practices, with collective action often driven by cultural organizations and local leaders.

 - Environmental Education Programs